ValentinCousien/GherkinFormatter-shell/README.md

 Format and replace a file or a pool of files in folder

 Usage:
-  ghokin.sh fmt replace [file or folder path]
+  gherkin_formatter.sh fmt replace [file or folder path]

 Flags:
   -e, --extensions   Define file extensions to use (default: feature)